 The Choir gathers singers of various musical experience, ethnic backgrounds and ages to celebrate the power of music.
 For some, the Choir is a first foray into gospel singing.
 For others, this music is a way of life.

-President: Tom Wasmoen, Associate Partner & Managing Architect with the BKV Group.
+President: Tom Wasmoen.
+Tom is the founder, managing principal and CEO of Firm Ground Architects & Engineers.
 He is a registered architect and interior designer with experience in the design of retail, commercial, office, hospitality, healthcare, multi-family, student and senior housing projects.
-Tom's greatest strength may be his ability to blend architectural and engineering design services into a collaboration approach with the owner and contractor in the design/build delivery system.
+Tom’s greatest strength may be his ability to blend architectural and engineering design services into a collaborative team with the owner and contractor in the design/build delivery system.

 Secretary: Dr. Tracy Batsell.
 Tracy Batsell has committed her life’s work to raising achievement and proving that all children – especially marginalized students of color – can achieve and achieve at high levels.
 During her 30 year career in education she has served in many capacities.
 She brings a career focus on program and youth development.
 She earned her undergraduate degree in Sociology from Metropolitan State University, her Master’s Degree in Education, a Master’s of Law Degree and a Doctorate in Education from Hamline University in Saint Paul, MN.